Thomas Armstrong (painter): Administrator

 In 1881 Armstrong was appointed director for art at the South Kensington Museum in succession to Edward Poynter, and had an immediate impact on its teaching, with his concept that craft and design required separate instruction.
 He supported the efforts of Walter Copland Perry to supply art students with models of antique sculpture, and implemented plans for a museum of casts.
 He supported an initiative on enamelling, under Pierre Adrien Dalpeyrat in 1886, and with Sir John Donnelly the School of Art Wood-carving.
 But one of his significant innovations was to invite Walter Crane to lecture in the National Art Training Schools.
 In this way the Arts and Crafts Movement found its way into public institutions.

 Later life

 Armstrong retired from the South Kensington Museum in 1898, and was made C.B.
 He took up painting again, and made a mural tablet in plaster and copper for the church at Abbots Langley, to the memory of his only child.

 Armstrong died suddenly at Abbots Langley on 24 April 1911, and was buried there.

 Family

-On 22 April 1881 Armstrong married Mary Alice, daughter of Colonel Brine of Shaldon, Devon.
+On 22 April 1881 Armstrong married Alicia Mary Brine, daughter of Indian Army Colonel John Jones Brine, of Shaldon, Devon.